crazyants/custom-auth-site/README.md

 appsettings.json file and can be customized if desired)

-- Authority URL should be set to the base URL of the IIS application you created for the cusotm auth site
+- Authority URL should be set to the base URL of the IIS application you created for the custom auth site

 - Site URL should be the base URL for your Relativity instance.
 Use the URL your browser clients will use to access Relativity, not a private server name